cmac1000/chronicle.milzusvius.host/chronicle/content/characters/xalros.md

----
+{
-description: Xalros is one of a handful of Svirfneblin living in Waterdeep, and is a researcher for the Temple of St. Milzusvius.
+"description": "Xalros is one of a handful of Svirfneblin living in Waterdeep, and is a researcher for the Temple of St. Milzusvius.", "title": "Xalros",
-title: Xalros
-race: Deep Gnome
-class: Divination Wizard
----
+"race": "Deep Gnome",
+"class": "Divination Wizard"
+}

 Xalros is one of a handful of Svirfneblin living in Waterdeep, and is a researcher for the Temple of St. Milzusvius.